Safety Through Design and Construction Means and Methods

 Means and methods

-Construction means and methods include the contractor's chosen way to perform the work: equipment, sequence, temporary structures, crew size, access, rigging, formwork, excavation support, material handling, and temporary utilities.
-These choices heavily affect risk.
-A CHST reviewing means and methods should ask whether the planned method creates falls, cave-ins, struck-by hazards, caught-between hazards, electrical exposure, atmospheric hazards, ergonomic stress, or public exposure.
+Construction means and methods are the contractor's chosen way to perform the work: equipment, sequence, temporary structures, crew size, access, rigging, formwork, excavation support, and temporary utilities.
+These choices drive risk.
+Reviewing them, ask whether the planned method creates falls, cave-ins, struck-by, caught-between, electrical, atmospheric, ergonomic, or public exposure.
+Then ask whether the controls are even feasible under that method.
+A plan that requires tie-off but provides no rated anchorage is incomplete.
+A plan that requires wet cutting with no reliable water source will fail.

 Professional boundaries and communication

-Which action best represents safety through design?
+Which action best represents Prevention through Design?